NataliDe/halloween_animation/README.md

 2. Make sure all files (`index.html`, `style.css`, `label.css`, `script.js`, images, and sounds) are in the correct directories.
 3. Open `index.html` in any modern browser.

-### How to Use

-- Click the toggle switch labeled "Find the Spider" to activate the spider animation and background effect.
-- Once the spider reaches its final position, it will begin moving left and right.
-- Click the spider to hear a spooky sound!
-- Scroll down to read some fun facts about Halloween.

 ## Screenshot